syntapy/chatbot/README.md

 Just a chatbot

 UI is implemented using React.
-Still need to incorporate the AI text engine
+Currently working on incorporatin GPT-3

 # Install / run

-Just clone and run
+After cloning, put your [OpenAI](https://beta.openai.com/account/api-keys) api key in `.apikey`, just plain without anything else

+Example if your api key is `key-12345678910`, that should be the entire contents of `.apikey`

+Then do

 ```
 npm install